blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_User_Controls--.md

-Aggregate user controlls
+Aggregate User Controls
 -------

 **Example:**

 In order to enforce Aggregate access control protection the best method would be to define your rules by means of a database structure rather than sessions or logs.
-This is due to the fact that if the user drops his session the rating would start al over again.
+This is due to the fact that if the user drops his session the rating would start all over again.

 ```
 TABLE users